 Finally, consider the lead source: What campaign source, referral link, affiliate, or sub-affiliate did the order originate through?
 Do you notice any emerging or established trends with chargebacks and lead sources?

-Greylists are similar, but they aren’t permanent.
-They’re typically used to temporarily block weak attributes — like residential IP addresses, which change frequently.
+Blocklist can be not permanent by setting up a TTL (Time to live) when configuring them.
+This is typically used to temporarily block weak attributes — like residential IP addresses, which change frequently.
 Permanently blocking a residential IP address could prevent legitimate orders, since the IP address could be reassigned to a new home in a matter of days or weeks.
 In instances like these, it might make more sense to implement a 7-day block against the transaction than a permanent one.

 Catching and remediating friendly fraud can be a bit trickier.
 Occasionally, it’s the result of duplicate orders.
 That means looking for identical purchases that happen sequentially, and checking in with customers, can help prevent what may become a chargeback down the line.